bradeckert/google-analytics-custom-data-source-uploader/README.md

 4. Figure out what dimentions you will require from a twitter/facebook csv and on Google Analytics - [More info here](https://developers.google.com/analytics/devguides/platform/cost-data-import#dims_mets)
 5. If you require different dimentions from what I used (shown below), you must edit the `twitter_csv.rb` and `facebook_csv.rb` to reflect what you want.
 Change the `$order_out=[ga:dimensions]` variable and the `out_temp=[csv dimensions]` lines.
 6. Create a personal_data.json file in the directory, format below.
+7. If you want this to run headless, must be done on an ubuntu server.
+Otherwise you must comment out the top two lines in both `twitter_pull.csv` and `fb_pull.csv`.
+8. Set up the ubuntu server with firefox, rbenv, ruby 2.0.0-p353, git, and bundler.
+For development make sure your computer has X11 if on a mac.
+9. In ubuntu run `firefox -profilemanager` and create a new profile (or load the example provided in `/firefox_profile/`).
+10. Create a new profile and go to the twitter campaigns page, login, and download a CSV.
+Click "Don't ask to download file of this type" checkbox.
+11. You are ready to go!
+See Executing the script below.

 ##:mega: Executing the script